Open Source Puppet, Puppet Enterprise and Puppet Apps

 Role-Based Access Control

-Granular RBAC capabilities make their debut in the newest release of Puppet Enterprise.
+Granular role-based access control (RBAC) capabilities make their debut in the newest release of Puppet Enterprise.
 RBAC makes it possible for Puppet Enterprise nodes to be segmented so that tasks can be safely delegated to the right people.
 Puppet Enterprise RBAC provides granular delegation of management capabilities across teams and individuals.
 For instance, RBAC allows segmenting of infrastructure across application teams so that they can manage their own servers without affecting other applications.

 Plus, to ease the administration of users and authentication, it integrates directly with standard directory services including Microsoft Active Directory and OpenLDAP.
 The new RBAC service is leveraged first by Puppet Node Manager and will be available to other Puppet Apps and services in subsequent releases.